Jaycar-Electronics/Game-Machine/README.md

 ## Programming

 To compile your own sketches for the Arduino Game Machine, you can use the Gamebuino libraries.
-This can be installed by the Library Manager in Arduino by clicking Sketch>Include Library>Manage Libraries and searching for 'gamebuino'.
-If this doesn't work, the library can also be downloaded from here: https://github.com/Rodot/Gamebuino, and there is a copy in the project zip as well.
+This can be installed by the Library Manager in Arduino by clicking `Sketch > Include Library > Manage Libraries` and searching for _gamebuino_.

+If this doesn't work, the library can also be downloaded from here: <https://github.com/Rodot/Gamebuino>.
 The library includes a few examples, but not any games.

-You'll need to have this library installed for the Tic-Tac-Toe game to work, and also copy the 'TICTACTOEforArduinoGameMachine' sketch folder from the 'TICTACTOEforArduinoGameMachine.zip' file to your Arduino sketch folder.
+You'll need to have this library installed for the Tic-Tac-Toe game to work, and also copy the `TICTACTOEforArduinoGameMachine` sketch folder from the `TICTACTOEforArduinoGameMachine.zip` file to your Arduino sketch folder.

 ![](images/NPI00011y.png)

 After this, it should simply be a case of selecting the Nano board and correct COM port and pressing `upload`.
 You should get a chime sound as well as the above left graphic when the sketch is correctly uploaded.

 If the sketch doesn't compile, check that the library is installed correctly.
 If you get missing picture or sound, check the wiring to that component.

 ## Use